mcjoules/html-learning/learning-notes/Typora-notes/CSS-Basic-typora.md

 </head>
 ```

-Now you can use the `Lobster` font in your CSS by using `Lobster` as the FAMILY_NAME as in the following example:
+You can use the `Major Mono Display` font in your CSS by using `Major Mono Display` as the FAMILY_NAME as in the following example:

 ```css
 font-family: FAMILY_NAME, GENERIC_NAME;
 font-family: 'Major Mono Display', monospace;
 ```

-The GENERIC_NAME is optional, and is a fallback font in case the other specified font is not available.
-This is covered in the next challenge.
+The GENERIC_NAME is optional - `monospace`, and is a fallback font in case the other specified font is not available.

 Family names are case-sensitive and need to be wrapped in quotes if there is a space in the name.
 For example, you need quotes to use the `"Open Sans"` font, but not to use the `Lobster` font.